The information below relates to information about cervical health. To contact ACCF directly for other matters, please contact us.

-ACCF is pleased to announce the launch of the Cervical Health Information Line, in partnership with Women’s Health Queensland Wide.
-This is the first initiative of ACCF’s CerviCAN Support Program, created to assist and support Queensland women and their families with advice and information about cervical cancer and cervical screening.
-This service is available to women between the ages of 18 to 69 living in Queensland.
+ACCF is pleased to partner with Women’s Health Queensland to deliver the Cervical Health Information Line.
+This is an initiative of ACCF’s CerviCAN Support Program which assists and supports women and their families with advice and information related to cervical health matters such as cervical cancer and cervical screening.

 The line operates from 9am – 5pm, Monday to Friday.